 But there’s no time to linger on the trials and triumphs of the past.

-Instead, let’s look onward, set our sights on the road ahead.
+Instead, let’s look onward and set our sights on the road ahead.
 The transportation industry is still chugging along and, even though the slate has been wiped clean, its intricacies remain.

 Here at Anderson Trucking Service (ATS), we’ve been experiencing Januarys in this industry since 1955.
 Although each of them is unique, we’ve also noticed some patterns that ring true year after year — patterns that you’ll want to be aware of.

-This article, like the monthly updates we’ve done previously, will serve as your guiding light as you begin navigating this brand.
+This article, like the monthly updates we’ve done previously, will serve as your guiding light as you navigate this month.
 Setting your business up for success in January isn’t impossible and with the understandings below, you’ll find it plenty manageable.